geektimus/java-challenges/README.md

 ### Others (Challenges proposed by Friends or Solved on hackatons)
 #### Recursively reverse a string
-Given a string, reverse the characters and return.
+Given a string, reverse the characters and return

+#### Find the first char that repeats it self on a given string
+Given a string, find the first chat that repeats it self.